Dreistein/better-xbox-controller/README.md

 XBox 360 Controller Library for Node.JS
 =========================================
-XBox 360 Library inspired by the [node-xbox-controller](https://github.com/andrew/node-xbox-controller) library written in CoffeeScript / JavaScript.
+XBox 360 Library inspired by the [node-xbox-controller](https://github.com/andrew/node-xbox-controller) library (basically a windows/linux port) written in CoffeeScript / JavaScript.

 The library is completely event-driven and based on libusb / [node-usb](https://github.com/nonolith/node-usb).
 Future releases will add support for an easy way of detecting controller.

-Also note that there are still a lot of improvements to be done.
+Also note that there are still a lot of improvements to be done and that the API is undergoing rapid developement.
+Things may break.
 Hang in there, I'll do my best.

 Installation
 ============